yaroslav-ulanovych/yaroslav-ulanovych.github.io/_posts/2014-09-02-pre-proguard-scala-library-for-android-with-maven.md

 Maven configuration
 ===================

-Project consists of a parent project and four modules: core, scala-library, androidapp and androidapp-deps.
+Project consists of a parent project and three modules: scala-library, androidapp and androidapp-deps.
 There is nothing interesting about parent project, it's ordinary, just common settings for submodules.
-Core project contains application code that is not android specific.
-In fact you can put it's code in androidapp project and get rid of core and parent projects, those are just my enterprise habits.
-So real magic happens in androidapp, androidapp-deps and scala-library modules (and if maven was a bit smarter, we could get rid of andoidapp-deps module too).
+Real magic happens in androidapp, androidapp-deps and scala-library modules (and if maven was a bit smarter, we could get rid of andoidapp-deps module too).

 scala-library module